interbotix-docs/WidowX-Arm/software.rst

 Software
 ========

-  Setting up the software for the WidowX Robot Arm isn't complicated.
+  In this section, we'll be setting up the software for the WidowX Robot Arm.
 You will need the Arduino IDE to install firmware on to the ArbotiX-M. If you are setting up ROS, you will need a computer compatible with Xenial (Ubuntu 16.04), and ROS Kinetic.

   .. raw:: html
      :file: inclusion.html